-If you are having a guest speaker or a VIP at your event, or a guest visitor (anyone outside of your society membership), you must complete the online Guest/Speaker request form at least four weeks in advance to your event.
+If you are having a guest speaker or a VIP at your event, or a guest visitor (anyone outside of your society membership), you must complete the online Guest/Speaker request form at least four weeks in advance of your event.
 Your room booking request will not be approved until your guest/visitor request has been approved, please consider this in your planning.

-In some cases we will also need to discuss the health and safety requirements for the event early on in the planning as it may affect your event budget.
+In some cases, we will also need to discuss the health and safety requirements for the event early on in the planning as it may affect your event budget.

 Here is a link to the full article about Guest Speakers.

 The next step is working out your tech requirements.
 If you need any sound or light equipment you can hire this from us but the cost can vary significantly depending on the kit and support you need.
 We have our trusty Students' Union Events Crew who will set up any kit you’re using and help crew your event for you; they are paid by the hour and this obviously depends on the extent of the kit and set-up required.

 They are a small student team, so they have limited capacity and we can't always assume they will be available at the same time that you're thinking of holding your event, so this is something to check early.

 We suggest that you discuss the crew and kit requirements at your first meeting with the Union team when you're discussing the event requirements.

 Here is a link to a full article about booking crew, lighting and sound equipment for your event.